An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Run-time Analysis and Implementation

+which is equivalent to solving $\Delta \hat{f}={\rm div}\ X$ where $\Delta$ is the Laplacian of the mesh $M$.
+Hence finding the function $\hat{f}$ can be reduced to the following two simple steps :

+\begin{enumerate} \item Compute $X = \frac{{\rm grad}\ f}{||{\rm grad}\ f||}.$ \item Solve the Poisson equation $\Delta \hat{f}={\rm div}\ X$. \end{enumerate} The previous algorithm works on any generic function $f$ such that the gradient of $f$ is not zero.
+Moreover, Step (2) can be easily solved using the definitions of the gradient and the divergence provided earlier.
+The above simple procedure is a generalization of the geodesic in heat method \cite{crane2013geodesics} where the desired function $\hat{f}$ represents a distance function.

+An example of such a procedure is illustrated in Figure \ref{poisson compare}.
+The right model in the figure shows a solution for a scalar function $\hat{f}$ obtained as a Poisson equation $\Delta \hat{f}= {\rm div}\ X $ where $X$ is the normalized gradient of the original function $f$ shown on the left.
+Observe that the level sets of both $f$ and $\hat{f}$ are parallel but now the gradient of $\hat{f}$ is constant.

-\section{Run-time analysis and implementation}
+\section{Run-time Analysis and Implementation}

 We tested the presented algorithm on meshes with various complexities.
-Our experiments were done on a AMD FX 6300 6-Core with 32 GB memory.
-The algorithm was implemented in C++ and Windows platform was used.
+In particular, we performed the speedup analysis of the parallel algorithm to our implementation of the sequential version given \cite{doraiswamy2008efficient}.
+Our experiments were done on an AMD FX 6300 6-Core with 32 GB memory.
+The algorithm was implemented in C++, and the Windows platform was used.

-We test our test our parallel algorithm with the AIM@SHAPE Repository.
-This initial attempt did not give us an increase of performance over the sequential algorithm for most meshes available in the above dataset.
+We test our parallel algorithm with two datasets: the AIM@SHAPE Repository as well as the MeshDeform dataset available in \cite{sumner2004deformation}.
+The initial attempt did not give us an increase of performance over the sequential algorithm for most meshes available in the above datasets.
 In order to take advantage of the parallel implementation, we tested our algorithm on high resolution meshes.
-Specifically, we uniformly increase the resolution of the meshes available AIM@SHAPE library to $200k$.
-Our implementation on the described above data gave us a minimum speedup of 3.6, a maximum one of 4.3 and an average speedup of 3.8 on 6 cores.
-Using this we obtain a $63\% $ average parallel efficiency.
-The details are given in Figure \ref{perf}.
-The $x$-axis represents the number of processes and the $y$-axis shows the speedup.
-The figure shows how the trends in the curves are increasing monotonically as the number of processes increase.
+Specifically, we uniformly increase the resolution of the meshes available these two datasets to $200k$.
+On the AIM@SHAPE library our implementation gave us a minimum speedup of 3.6, a maximum one of 4.3, and an average speedup of 3.8 on 6 cores.
+Using this, we obtain a $63\% $ average parallel efficiency.
+One the MeshDeform dataset we obtained a minimum speedup of 2.9, a maximum one of 3.9, and an average speedup of 3.5 on 6 cores.
+This dataset gives a $42 \%$ average parallel efficiency on 6 cores.
+The details are given in Figure~\ref{perf}.
+The $x$-axis represents the number of processes, and the $y$-axis shows the speedup.

-Figure \ref{allreeb} shows a few example of the some of the meshes we utilized in our tests above along with their corresponding Reeb Graphs.
+Figure~\ref{allreeb} shows a few examples of the meshes we utilized in our tests above, along with their corresponding Reeb graphs.